-To what extent are fixed-term employment contracts permissible?
+11 To what extent are fixed-term employment contracts permissible?

 State, not federal, law would govern the maximum duration of any fixed-term employment contract.
-Although generally there is no limitation on the duration of a fixed-term employment contract, such contracts in the United States are typically for a term of one to three years.
+Although generally there is no limitation on the duration of fixed-term employment contracts, such contracts are typically for a term of one to three years in the United States.